Master the Paper Towel Method for Seed Germination

 Frequently Asked Questions

-Should I plant seeds directly in the soil?
+Should I plant seeds directly in soil?

 No, Planting directly in the ground or soil may cause the seeds to rot before germination.